-Asset(s) of major interest: New bioenergy communities, Knowledge Exchange Platform, Network of Interest, Technical and business catalogues, Technical, business and financial services portfolio
+Asset(s) of major interest: New bioenergy communities, Knowledge Exchange Platform, Network of Interest, Technical and business catalogues, Technical, business and financial services portfolio.

-CIRCE, building upon its key expertise and experience in the field of innovative technology applications will design and develop of a series of technical tools and services for the support of the bioenergy communities.
-In particular, CIRCE will provide the framework and methodologies for the current status evaluation methods towards bioenergy community applications.
-CIRCE will also be responsible for developing an online repository of tools in support of the development and operation of community bioenergy initiatives.
-CIRCE will test an online market environment, hosted on its existing platforms, and gather participants' feedback about the use of e-market tools in the technical services provision which will be designed by CIRCE in collaboration with other technical partners.
-In that respect BECoop will open up new opportunities for further technological applications and research and provide the opportunity to validate tech solutions.
-Furthermore, the Knowledge Exchange Platform and the Network of Interest will provide CIRCE with reliable tools for engagement and networking allowing them to develop stronger relations and networks with the Bioenergy Communities and the bioenergy value chain stakeholders.
+CIRCE, building upon its key expertise and experience in the field of innovative technology applications, designed and developed a series of technical tools and services for the support of the bioenergy communities.
+In particular, CIRCE provided the framework and methodologies for the current status evaluation methods towards bioenergy community applications.
+CIRCE was also responsible for developing an online repository of tools in support of the development and operation of community bioenergy initiatives.
+CIRCE tested an online market environment, hosted on its existing platforms, and gathered participants' feedback about the use of e-market tools in the technical services provision which was designed by CIRCE in collaboration with other technical partners.
+In that respect BECoop opens up new opportunities for further technological applications and research and provide the opportunity to validate tech solutions.
+Furthermore, the Knowledge Exchange Platform and the Network of Interest provide CIRCE with reliable tools for engagement and networking allowing them to develop stronger relations and networks with the Bioenergy Communities and the bioenergy value chain stakeholders.